Pigskin Sunday

 Jubilee taking a pause to refresh

 Jubilee finally took up a spot on the cool cement to enjoy her Sunday afternoon.
-The neighbors tried one more time Sunday evening to coax Jubilee home.
-She decided a sleep-over was in order.
+The neighbors tried one more time that evening to coax her home.
+She decided a sleepover was in order.
 The following morning we found Jubilee sleeping under a tree.

-The neighbor came over with apples, grapes and pig goodies.
-Maybe we were not hospitable enough for the pig.
+The neighbor came over with apples, grapes, and pig goodies.
+Maybe we had not been hospitable enough.
 She decided it was time to go home for breakfast.

 Pigskin Sunday will never be the same.